The Blazing World (film): Release

 The film had its world premiere at the 2021 Sundance Film Festival on January 31, 2021 in the Next section.
+In September 2021, Vertical Entertainment acquired the film and released on October 15, 2021.

 Reception

 The review aggregator website Rotten Tomatoes had it with a 59% rating based on reviews from 49 critics.
 The site's consensus reads, "The Blazing World's scattershot script isn't always able to support writer-director-star Carlson Young's ambitions, but its arresting visuals hold the attention".
 On Metacritic it has a score of 33 based on reviews from 9 critics, indicating "generally unfavorable" reviews.

 Meagan Navarro of Bloody Disgusting wrote "Young's debut is ambitious and refuses to adhere to commercial conformity.
 It may not hit its emotional marks or substantially reinvent trauma depictions, but it's hard to ever be bored by a film that plays like a whimsical horror-fairy tale on acid".

 Monica Castillo and Kristy Puchko of RogerEbert.com had a different take on the film.
 According to Puchko, the film "is impressive" and "awe[s] with outrageousness", while Castillo's take is that "The Blazing World falls short narratively and visually".

 The Hollywood Reporters Frank Scheck commented that "There's plenty of imagination on display in The Blazing World, but it's buried amidst the narrative and stylistic self-indulgence that assumes we'll be interested in going on this very strange and ultimately enervating journey".

 Guy Lodge of Variety expressed a mixed reaction, stating that the film "throws an ornate heap of production design at an anemically scripted psychological metaphor, and counts on a combination of fairy dust and sheer determined nerve to make the whole contraption fly".

 Sarah Jane of The Austin Chronicle, called the film "overstuffed and overextended".
 She praised the soundtrack (especially the songs by Isom Innis and Sean Cimino as Peel), which (along with Soko's appearance) "buoyed" the film.